Uganda–Tanzania War: Instability in Uganda

-Meanwhile, in Uganda, Amin announced an "Economic War" in which thousands belonging to the Asian minority were expelled from the country in 1972 and their businesses placed under the management of Africans.
+Meanwhile, in Uganda, Amin announced an "economic war" in which thousands belonging to the Asian minority were expelled from the country in 1972 and their businesses placed under the management of Africans.
 The reform had disastrous consequences for the economy, which were further exacerbated by a United States boycott of Ugandan coffee on account of the government's failure to respect human rights.
 At the same time, Amin expanded the power of the armed forces in his government, placing many soldiers in his cabinet and providing those loyal to him with patronage.
 Most of the beneficiaries of his actions were Muslim northerners, particularly those of Nubian and Sudanese extract, who were increasingly recruited into the army.
 Amin violently purged southern ethnic groups from the armed forces and executed political opponents.
-In the following years, he survived several assassination attempts, thus becoming increasingly distrustful and repeatedly purging the senior ranks of the Ugandan military.
+In the following years, he survived several assassination attempts, becoming increasingly distrustful and repeatedly purging the senior ranks of the Ugandan military.

-In 1977 a split in the Uganda Army developed between supporters of Amin and soldiers loyal to the Vice-president of Uganda, Mustafa Adrisi, who held significant power in the government and wanted to eject foreigners from the military.
-In April 1978 Adrisi was severely injured in a suspicious car accident.
+In 1977, a split in the Uganda Army developed between supporters of Amin and soldiers loyal to the vice-president of Uganda, Mustafa Adrisi, who held significant power in the government and wanted to eject foreigners from the military.
+In April 1978, Adrisi was severely injured in a suspicious car accident.
 When he was flown out of the country for treatment, Amin stripped him of his ministerial portfolios.
-He also announced the arrest of multiple police officials, and during the following month he dismissed several ministers and military officers.
+He also announced the arrest of multiple police officials, and during the following month dismissed several ministers and military officers.
 The shakeup strained Amin's already narrow base of power in the military that was also declining in the face of the worsening economic situation, which eliminated patronage opportunities.
 Fearing for his personal safety and less confident in his charismatic abilities to diffuse the growing tension, Amin began withdrawing from the public sphere and conducting fewer visits with his troops.
 At around the same time, he began accusing Tanzania of violating Uganda's border.